 A recent study from Insure.com found the average car insurance premium jumped almost 7% in 2019 compared to last year.
 It’s a trend that keeps happening year after year.

-5 things that could save you money on car insurance
+5 things that could lower your car insurance

-There are several factors that influence car rates, but here are five that can have the most impact in decreasing your annual premium.
+There are several factors that influence car rates, but here are five that can have the most impact on decreasing your annual premium.

 1. Getting older